comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

 In this course, there will be programming exercises, the first one of which is coming up right now.
 The aim of these programming exercises is to gain understanding of the mathematical algorithms by expressing them as code.
-The `numpy` Python package has a module called `numpy.linalg` that contains many of these algorithms.
-Hence for this course we will not use this module, just use the functions and classes available when you import `numpy` itself.
-There is one exception, which is that `numpy.linalg.norm` is quite useful, but also covers a lot of different cases which are not very edifying to replicate.
-Hence, we have included `numpy.linalg.norm` in the `cla_utils` package as `cla_utils.norm`, should you wish to use it.
+The :mod:`numpy` Python package has a module called :mod:`numpy.linalg` that contains many of these algorithms.
+Hence for this course we will not use this module, just use the functions and classes available when you import :mod:`numpy` itself.
+There is one exception, which is that :meth:`numpy.linalg.norm` is quite useful, but also covers a lot of different cases which are not very edifying to replicate.
+Hence, we have included :meth:`numpy.linalg.norm` in the :mod:`cla\_utils` package as :meth:`cla\_utils.norm`, should you wish to use it.

 .. _ex-basic-matvec: